Definitions and exceptions

 If the scope variable has several states,

-of the variable is:
+the state middle of the variable is:

 scope Foo: